stepanovcodes/video-pocker/docs/planning.md

 5. Handle a player clickings:

     5.1.
 Handle a player clickings a Card.
+The function is inside renderHoldsContainer() since the card elements are dynamically changed within container

     5.2.
 Handle a player clickings "+"/"-" buttons for the bet amount.

     5.3.
 Handle a player clickings the Max Bet Button.

     5.4.
-Handle a player clickings the Sound Toggle.
+Handle a player clickings the Coin Value button.

     5.5.
-Handle a player clickings the Coin Value image.

-    5.6.
-Handle a player clickings the the Deal/Draw button.
+Handle a player clickings the Deal/Draw button.

 6. Handle a player clickings the Replay button: